thehaitianmufasa/12thhaus-v2/DEPLOYMENT_SUCCESS_REPORT.md

 **🎯 FINAL VERDICT: OUTSTANDING SUCCESS**

-The LangGraph Multi-Agent Platform is now live in production with enterprise-grade Logto authentication, complete CI/CD automation, and robust multi-tenant architecture.
+The 12thhaus Spiritual Platform is now live in production with enterprise-grade Logto authentication, complete CI/CD automation, and robust multi-tenant architecture.
 This represents a significant technical achievement in modern web application development and deployment.

 **Deployed:** July 24, 2025 - 6:45 PM EST
 **Status:** 🚀 **LIVE IN PRODUCTION**